dikortis/LetsTalkETC/Episodes/Episode_12.md

-I'm sure you guys are going to do great things and I'll be hearing about you in the news maybe in the future who knows so yeah thank you guys again for coming on and and that's it so I wish you guys well and we'll keep in touch ok great thank you take your Grecian if you are passionate about anything related to ethereal classic and you have that's that leaking on show we're all looking for interesting
+I'm sure you guys are going to do great things and I'll be hearing about you in the news maybe in the future who knows so thank you guys again for coming on and and that's it so I wish you guys well and we'll keep in touch ok great thank you take your Grecian if you are passionate about anything related to ethereum classic and you have that's that leaking on show we're all looking for interesting